aamirazad/tigertutoringtool/content/teachers/basenback/romeo-juliet-2.md

 *How does Juliet indicate that she may doubt Romeo's love for her?
 Find two quotes that she is testing him.*

 Juliet goes straight to the point by asking what?
-Also she compares their love to this natural occurence.
+Also, she compares their love to this natural occurrence.

 *Why does Juliet tell Romeo not to "swear by the moon?"*